guanzhendong/AGNavigationBar/README.md

 ## Requirements

+- iOS 10.0
+- Swift 5.0

 ## Installation

+### CocoaPods

 AGNavigationBar is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'AGNavigationBar'
 ```

+### Manual

+Drop the swift files  [AGNavigationBar.swift](./AGNavigationBar/Classes/AGNavigationBar.swift)  into your project.

 ## Usage